RafaelFuentealbaC/mutualinf/README.md

 Option `by` computes the index for subsamples.
 The data used as an illustration include primary schools in the Chilean regions of Biobio, La Araucania, and Los Rios.
-The `by` option allows obtaining the level of segregation for each of the three regions in a single command:
+Option `by` allows obtaining the level of segregation for each of the three regions in a single command:

 ``` r
  mutual(data = DT_Seg_Chile,